upraxismobile/ios-exam/README.md

 - Fork this repository
 - Create an iOS Swift 3 project with the following features:
-    - Use Model-View ViewModel Design Pattern
+    - Uses Model-View ViewModel Design Pattern
     - Loads and shows a list of Persons from a remote source
     - Caches the loaded list of Persons
     - Prevents any loading from the remote source if the cache is available